DollyXSoul/agriculture_genome/README.md

 ### Why This Approach Matters

 Traditional alignment algorithms (like Needleman-Wunsch) lack a built-in mechanism to handle pre-existing gaps in a reference, often found in Multiple Sequence Alignments (MSAs) or pangenome graphs.
 Penalizing these known gaps can distort alignment scores and lead to biologically incorrect results.
-The explicit **Skip (S)** event resolves this by allowing the aligner to traverse these gaps at zero cost, leading to more accurate and informative alignments in progressive and comparative genomics contexts [file:82].
+The explicit **Skip (S)** event resolves this by allowing the aligner to traverse these gaps at zero cost, leading to more accurate and informative alignments in progressive and comparative genomics contexts.

 ### Core Algorithm